Lotus 102: Development

-Former boss Peter Warr had been close to negotiating large sponsorship deals with Coca-Cola and Castrol fuels for 1990, but the fallout from the DeLorean scandal nixed those plans, leaving the team underfunded.
+Former boss Peter Warr had been close to negotiating large sponsorship deals with Coca-Cola and BP fuels for 1990, but the fallout from the DeLorean scandal nixed those plans, leaving the team underfunded.

 Team Lotus's manager Rupert Mainwarring confidently predicted that the team would score 40 championship points.
 By the first round of the championship it was apparent that this confidence was sadly misplaced.